 The Vekkia Sonic Kids Electric Toothbrush is a cool sonic brush for kids that comes with a charging cord and several extra brush heads for long-term use.
-This brush is a good kid-size, has an automatic timer shut-off and three modes for different goals.
+This brush is kid-size, has an automatic timer shut-off, and has three modes.
 Kids liked this brush for the smaller brush head and the gentle sonic cleaning.
 Parents like the reduction of plaque seen during our testing.

 The Dnsly Sonic Electric Toothbrush is a more grownup-centric brush with multiple modes, including whitening and cleaning options.
 It comes with different heads of different types and removes so much plaque that testers received their first-ever "no plaque" report from the dentist after only three months of use.
 Also, the Dnsly's battery life is impressive.
 We honestly can't remember the last time we recharged it when consistently using this brush twice daily.
-It is still running after a couple of weeks, it is still running, and this may be a perk you appreciate like us.
+It is still running after a couple of weeks, and this may be a perk you appreciate like us.

 This brush is pretty powerful, and younger users complained it didn't feel good in their mouths in our tests, and some even said it hurt.
 However, not all testers felt this way, and the older testers didn't remark on any discomfort, so perhaps this option is a better choice for older kids who've been using an electric toothbrush for a while.
 We also noticed that mouth sensitivity went down over time, and this became a fan favorite.
 We love that this brush helped provide a clean mouth report from the dentist and the lower price with the included charger, and we think parents will too.

-The Dada-tech Kids Electric Toothbrush is a smaller toothbrush that offers sonic care.
+The Dada-tech Kids Electric Toothbrush is a smaller toothbrush offering sonic care.
 It has an automatic timer with 30-second pause reminders to switch zones or keep brushing.
 This brush is child-sized for smaller hands, and testers liked the changing lights.

 However, our testing of this brush proved disappointing.
 This brush did not remove much of the plaque-simulating dye in our tests, and our pediatric dentist expressed skepticism about the design.
 She remarked it might not be a good idea, in her opinion, since she felt it is important for kids to learn good dental habits early.
 And the fact that in our tests, it didn't appear to be as effective at removing plaque-simulating dye, especially along the gum line, added to her skepticism.
 Plaque in the gum line can potentially lead to gingivitis and cavities.
-Our kid testers also found this brush harder to understand how to use with its various light colors indicating different modes, and we found the mouthpiece hard to clean when the "brush cycle" is over, as ours retained almost all of the toothpaste we used, which we then had to hand wash.
-Overall, based on our tests, this option disappointed us with much less of the plaque-simulating dye removed than other brushes we tested.
+Our kid testers found this brush harder to understand using its various light colors indicating different modes.
+We found the mouthpiece hard to clean when the "brush cycle" was over, as ours retained almost all of the toothpaste we used, which we then had to hand wash.
+Based on our tests, this option disappointed us with much less of the plaque-simulating dye removed than other brushes we tested.
 We also worry using this option will inhibit little ones from embracing important lifelong brushing habits and developing the skills they need to have good oral hygiene as they get older.
 At the end of our testing, we regrettably concluded that this innovative brush is not a product we'd feel comfortable recommending to a friend.

 Why You Should Trust Us

-For eight years, BabyGearLab has been buying and testing products for babies, kids, and pregnancy.
+For nine years, BabyGearLab has been buying and testing products for babies, kids, and pregnancy.
 Wendy Schmitz, a Senior Review Editor since 2014 and mother of 2, leads the electric toothbrush review from researching possible competitors to the hands-on testing with her children.
 Wendy's family used each toothbrush side-by-side, considering each brush's features, quality, ease of use, clean-ability, and more.
 The feedback from child testers influenced the ranking and winners in this review, and a pediatric dentist was consulted.
 After a year of use with some brushes, we've updated this review with new findings, including battery life information.

 Analysis and Test Results

-We purchased top electric toothbrushes for kids and put them to the test side-by-side with kid testers to find the brushes that kids like the best, clean plaque most efficiently, and have special features that encourage good brushing habits from the start.
+We purchased the top electric toothbrushes for kids and put them to the test side-by-side with kid testers to find the brushes that kids like the best, clean plaque most efficiently, and have unique features that encourage good brushing habits from the start.

 We are not medical professionals.
 While we discussed electric toothbrushes with dentists and hygienists for our review, you should not rely on this review or our winners as medical advice.
 Because each child is unique, and their dental needs are unique, you should always discuss their periodontal health with a dentist specializing in children.
 While our guide is a good place to find information about the differences in potential toothbrush options for your child, we encourage you to discuss your choice with a dentist.